 Spectacular places in Bergamo Italy

-Historical hearts, walls, fortresses, historical palaces and churches are entirely in this unique city.
+Historical hearts, walls, fortresses, historical palaces and churches are eirely in this unique city.
 The city of Lombard is really full of great historical attractions.
 If you are looking for the most famous places in the city, be sure to visit these three places:

 - Gallery and museums: Let’s go to Bergamoi a little newer than the Middle Ages, where the Carara Academy is located.
-The museum exhibits two remarkable paintings from Venetian, Lombard and Tuscany schools from the Renaissance to the late 1980s.
+The museum exhibits two remarkable paiings from Venetian, Lombard and Tuscany schools from the Renaissance to the late 1980s.
 Among the masterpieces inside are the “Suffering of a Sadness” by Polyisa da Volpado, Maryam and Child’s “Mary and Titian” panel, Rafael’s St. Sebastian panel, and many more.

 Read more: Italian tourist visa without invitation